juji-io/site/blog/you-can-create-a-chatbot-yes-im-talking-to-you-1.md

 ---

-Gartner predicts that 80% of business applications will have a chatbot by 2021.
+**Gartner** predicts that 80% of business applications will have a chatbot by 2021.

 "*Building a chatbot seems complicated, I don't really have the time to learn and build one*."

-"*I want a chatbot for my business but, I don't have the technical skills to build one*."
+"*I want a chatbot for my business but I don't have the technical skills to build one*."

 "*I can't code so I probably won't be able to build a chatbot."*